 The study indicates that organisations’ inability to evaluate their cyber security measures isn’t due to a lack of resources, as companies and governments are spending more than $100 billion a year (about £77 billion) on cyber security.

-- Four out of five of respondents fail to include business users in cyber security purchase decisions, nor have they established a steering committee to evaluate the business impact and risks associated with cyber security investments.
+- 80% of respondents fail to include business users in cyber security purchase decisions, nor have they established a steering committee to evaluate the business impact and risks associated with cyber security investments.

-- One in three companies invest in cyber security technologies without any way to measure their value or effectiveness.
+- A third of companies invest in cyber security technologies without any way to measure their value or effectiveness.

-- Four out of five companies fail to communicate effectively with business stakeholders or include them in cyber security investment decisions.
+- 80% of companies fail to communicate effectively with business stakeholders or include them in cyber security investment decisions.

 The study also claims that two thirds of cyber attacks target small and medium-sized businesses (SMBs).
 This is often because hackers look to exploit smaller organisations’ lack of resources in order to find supply chains or data shared with larger organisations.

-You can see how your organisation measures up by taking the Security Measurement Index benchmark survey.
+See how your cyber security efforts compare with those of your peers by taking the Security Measurement Index benchmark survey.